mia-care/springboot-3-mia-care-template/README.md

 ## Current Version

-This example is currently based on Java 17 and Spring 3
+This example is currently based on Java 17 and Springboot 3.1.7

 ## Create a microservice